Amicus/octopress/source/_posts/2013-05-09-clusterfsck-filebased-s3-configuration-kontrol-for-software-clusters.markdown

 reader[:key] == ‘abc123’
 ```

 That’s it!
-Hopefully you can see how to proceed from here, and know which projects might benefit from a little bit of cluster-unfscking and configuration extraction, and feel free to let us know if you have any ideas or requests for future improvements to ClusterFsck!
+Hopefully you can see how to proceed from here, and know which projects might benefit from a little bit of cluster-unfscking and configuration extraction.
+Feel free to let us know if you have any ideas or requests for future improvements to ClusterFsck!